cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-5.rst

 Now let's make the Pupper walk!
 To do that, you need to write the  ``_reward_forward_velocity`` functions in ``pupper.py`` so that Pupper receives a positive reward for moving forward.

 Of course you would need to access how fast the robot is moving currently.
 To do that you can use the ``self.root_states`` variable.
-Note that this is a matrix of [N, 13] (N is number of robots being simulated).
+Note that this is a matrix of [N, 13] (N is number of robots being simulated, which sould be 2000).

 For the 13 dimensions, we have: